-If you don't locate the victim using coarse space, you can consider using fine spacing.
-In fine spacing, rescuers line up elbow-to-shoulder, probe three times (with approximately 25 cm [10 inches] between probe holes), and take small (25 cm [10 inch]) steps forward.
+If you don't locate the victim using coarse spacing, you can consider using fine spacing.
+In fine spacing, rescuers line up elbow-to-shoulder rather than palm-to-palm, probe three times (with approximately 25 cm [10 inches] spacing between probe holes), and take small (25 cm [10 inch]) steps forward.
 The fine spacing takes twice as long with a relatively small increase in detection.

 Probers.
 It is much easier on the probers' backs if they face uphill.
 This also gives them better situational awareness—not that they could outrun an avalanche.
 The probers can achieve the desired five-foot spacing by standing palm-to-palm.

 Lines People.
 The optional lines people can hold a guidon (pronounced "guide-on") cord that is typically marked (either with paint, knots, or ribbon) every 50 cm (20 inches).
 The markings help keep the probers in a line and ensure proper spacing between probe holes, but the spacing will be good even without a cord provided the probers maintain the five-foot spacing.